muratk5n/thirdwave/en/README.md

 ---

-"Hydrogen blending success at Georgia, US, power plant..
+H2 View: "Hydrogen blending success at Georgia, US, power plant..
 Hydrogen and natural gas blending in Georgia, US have been successful at partial and full loads on an M501G natural gas turbine at Georgia Power?s Plant McDonough-Atkinson in Smyrna"

 ---

 H2 based tech requires less rare earth.
-There are some likely tech routes even that can require zero.
-Same cannot be said for "full electrification".
-They suffer from darth of choices and inflexible, suboptimal base technology.
+There are some likely tech routes even that wld require zero.

 Pitron: "For example, there is 1,000 times less neodymium and 2,200 times less gallium than there is iron in the ground.11 The properties